uber/h3/website/docs/library/index/edge.md

 slug: /library/index/edge
 ---

 An H3 Edge index (mode 3) represents a single undirected edge between two cells.
-One of the two cells is arbitrarily picked as an "owner" or "origin" cell, which is used to calculate the canonical index of the edge.
+One of the two cells is picked as an *origin* cell, which is used to calculate the canonical index of the edge.
 The components of the H3 Edge index are packed into a 64-bit integer in order, highest bit first, as follows:

 * 1 bit reserved and set to 0,
 * 4 bits to indicate the H3 Edge index mode (3),
 * 3 bits to indicate the edge (1-6) of the origin cell,
 * Subsequent bits matching the index bits of the [origin cell](./cell#h3-cell-index).

+Of the two cells, the cell with the numerically lower `H3Index` is picked as the origin.

 ## Bit layout of H3Index for directed edges